Responsive Redesign to help independent workers get insured

 Stride's goal is to make it easer for the independent workforce with health insurance.

-Improve the application process and increase number of people signing up for insurance.
+Growth in membership-Improve the application process and increase number of people signing up for insurance.

 As the lead designer for the marketplace team, I worked on various end to end aspects of the redesign, including, UX research, user testing, sketching, lofi and midfi wire-framing.

 Reviewing the current design